chuongmep/bim42.github.io/_posts/2012-06-04-industry-foundation-classes.md

   - IFC
   - industry foundation classes
 ---
 Anyone who has worked in the BIM field may have eared something about Industry Foundation Classes.
-Yes, you know, this little logo&#8230;
+Yes, you know, this little logo...

 ![ifclogo](http://bim42.com/wp-content/uploads/2012/06/ifclogo.jpg)